Slow Cooker Beefy French Onion Soup is the most amazing french ever! Tons of shredded beef in a homemade beef stock – it’s total comfort food.

 - Add the salt and thyme and stir to combine.

-- Let the onions cook, stirring often, for at least 20 minutes until the onions are brown and caramelized.
+- Let the onions cook, stirring often, for at least 30 minutes until the onions are brown and caramelized.
 The time it takes to caramelize will depend on the size of the skillet you are using, but they should be completely soft and brown in color when they are done.
+After the 30 minuets are up and the onions are caramelized, add the marsala wine and cook another 5 minuets.

 - Now add the onions to the simmering stock along with the beef you shredded from the bones.